Accessibility

 Technical information about this website’s accessibility

-Leeds City Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications)(No. 2)Accessibility Regulations 2018.
+Leeds City Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-The non-accessible sections are listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances listed below.

 The content listed below is non-accessible for the following reasons.

-Non compliance with the accessibility regulations
+Non-compliance with the accessibility regulations

 1.2.1 Audio-only and Video-only (Prerecorded) There is no audio guide to explain the help videos